Thursday, December 30, 2010

 Job STILL chose to worship and trust God.

 I pray I am never put to the test Job endured.
 I wonder, when I read Job, if I would have the same integrity and faith as Job exhibited.
+How about you that are reading this?

 I'd be interested in your thoughts.